talwrii/plugin-repl/README.md

 Plugin REPL adds an Emacs-like read evaluate print loop (REPL) to Obsidian.
 This lets you execute JavaScript directly in a document with a single key-press and see the result.
 It lets you interact with Obsidian's plugin API to make Obsidian do things (move the cursor, insert text, open files, etc).
-Once you have working code you define new commands directly in JavaScript within Obsidina.
+Once you have working code you define new commands directly in JavaScript.

-Plugin REPL can be useful when developing plugins or for "light-weight" scripting without having to develop a full plugin yourself.
+Plugin REPL can be useful when developing plugins or for "light-weight" scripting without having to develop a full plugin.

-A range of convenience functions, partly inspired by emacs, is also provided to speed up development of straight-forward features.
+A range of convenience functions, partly inspired by emacs, is provided to speed up development of straight-forward features.

 *I am in no way affiliated with Obsidian.
 This is a third-party plugin.*